Check if your question about Schengen visa is answered here!

 Please understand that for various reasons (privacy, limited space, etc.) it is not possible to bring somebody along.
 The interview will be conducted solely with you.

 Exceptions are made for handicapped or elderly people needing support of somebody.
 Minors must be accompanied by their parent(s), custodian(s) or by their legal guardian.
-If you are represented by a lawyer she/he can be admitted to the Embassy provided that she/he can prove a power of attorney.

 Documents of any kind in support of a specific application must be sent to the applicant and be presented by him or her during the application process.
 Neither the Embassy nor VFS German Application Centre can store such documents and they will be discarded upon receipt.